For tax purposes, the State of California has recognized same sex couples that married between June 16, 2008 and before November 5, 2008 as married.

 California state non-conformity with federal tax, compels a bifurcated approach to tax preparation.
 Careful analysis is warranted prior to registration as domestic partners, to review whether or not the other advantages of a registered domestic partnership such as health insurance benefits and other rights and obligations of a less financial nature, make it worthwhile to register.
 An alternative approach is to create these rights and obligations in other legal contractual ways.
 At Wiesenberg & Company we will guide you through these issues.

-Home :: About Us :: New Legislation :: Tax Planning Opportunities :: Business Planning :: Contact Info
+Home :: About :: New Legislation :: Tax Planning Opportunities :: Business Planning :: Media :: Contact

-Wiesenberg & Company. © 2010.
+Wiesenberg & Company. © 2012.
 All Rights Reserved.
-Website by Jade Tiger Productions.
+Website Development by Jade Tiger Productions.